Ed.D., Department of Curriculum and Teaching, Teachers College, Columbia University

 Kelly serves the Bryn Mawr/ Haverford Education Program in multiple capacities— as Program Coordinator, Advisor for Bi-Co students pursuing their Pennsylvania State Teaching Certificate, and Lecturer for Education 266: Schools in American Cities.

-Prior to joining the Bryn Mawr/Haverford Education Program, Kelly taught English and Dance and Choreography for five years at a small, public high school in the Bronx, New York as well as courses in secondary teaching methods and contemporary issues in education as an Adjunct Instructor at Barnard College.
+Prior to joining the Bryn Mawr/Haverford Education Program, Kelly taught English and Dance and Choreography for five years at a small, public high school in the Bronx, New York.
+While a doctoral student at Teachers College, she taught courses in secondary teaching methods and contemporary issues in education as an Adjunct Instructor at Barnard College.
 At Barnard, Kelly also had the privilege of supervising student teachers in New York City public high schools.